howard-community-college/ENES247_TRUC/lab4-PriorityEncoders_ROM/README.md

 *What would you guess is the preferred entry method for a MUXCY .. if it existed in the Vivado 7 series library?* **It doesnt exist in Vivado 7 series library**

-*Why do you think Xlinix still supports MUXCY (because we used it!), yet don't document it?*
+*Why do you think Xlinix still supports MUXCY (because we used it!), yet don't document it?*  **It can be useful to compute 1bit high speed carry functions.**

 *Xilinix was the [first FPGA vendor](http://hardwarebee.com/list-fpga-companies/) to start shipping LUT6 FPGAs.
 Intel FPGAs come from purchasing Xilinx's major competitor for years .. and ships a LUT6.
-How does [Flex-Logix](http://www.flex-logix.com/6lut-faster-denser/) fit into this competition?*
+How does [Flex-Logix](http://www.flex-logix.com/6lut-faster-denser/) fit into this competition?* **A copy of Xilinx trying so hard to be the same as them.**

-*Why is this question important to you, the college, the market place?*
+*Why is this question important to you, the college, the market place?* **Talks about the future of technology in logic designs and circuits**

-*What does [Flex-Logix name it's equivalent](http://www.flex-logix.com/dsp-applications/) of LUT6?*
+*What does [Flex-Logix name it's equivalent](http://www.flex-logix.com/dsp-applications/) of LUT6?*  **Gen 2 EFLX**

-*Is the code on this [web site](http://www.flex-logix.com/dsp-applications/) verilog or it's competitor VHDL?* **VHDL**
+*Is the code on this [web site](http://www.flex-logix.com/dsp-applications/) verilog or it's competitor VHDL?* **the code in verilog**

 *What class at HCC teaches you what a [FIR](http://www.flex-logix.com/dsp-applications/) is?*  **I dont know.
-I guess ENES 205**
+I guess ENES 100**

 ## 2Decoder